uisato/ableton-mcp-extended/INSTALLATION.md

 - **Command not found errors**: Make sure you've installed uv/uvx properly
 - **Multiple instances**: Ensure you're only running one instance of the MCP server
 - **Timeout issues**: Try simplifying your requests or breaking them into smaller steps
+- **Package conflict**: If you have both original and extended versions installed, uninstall the original

 ### Port Conflicts